 But if you plan on sharing a bed with a partner, a toddler and a dog (or two), investing in a king-sized bed might become a necessity.

 We don’t always have the option to populate our beds with our kin, and for sleep apnics who sleep with their CPAP and BiPAP machines, they don’t have the option to not populate their beds with machines.
 For some, as I talk about in The Slumbering Masses, this unwanted bed-sharing can be its own source of stress and tension.
 What sharing a bed requires – and this is fundamental to sharing a bed with a partner, a child, a pet, or a machine – is some kind of intimate investment.

 Sharing a bed with someone or some thing we are anxious about isn’t particularly restful.
 And when our beds become sites of anxiety and stress, we’re likely to not enjoy going to or staying in bed – regardless of the high-tech features of our chosen beds.

 Outside of the bathroom, our beds are one of our most intimate spaces.
 Who and what we sleep with say as much about ourselves as our relationships in the world.

-The Slumbering Masses: Sleep, Medicine, and Modern American Life, available in October 2012 from University of Minnesota Press.
+Matthew Wolf-Meyer is assistant professor of anthropology at the University of California, Santa Cruz, and author of The Slumbering Masses: Sleep, Medicine, and Modern American Life, available in October 2012 from University of Minnesota Press.
 He blogs regularly at nequalsone.wordpress.com.